 Use this add-in to create Positive Pay files containing checks approved to pay.
 Also, create “Check Print” files containing data needed for a remote service to print checks for you.

 This QuickBooks add-in integrates directly within QuickBooks.
 Accessed from the Banking menu, you can pick your bank account, enter the bank account numbers and other information requested by your bank and then create your Positive Pay file without any additional data entry.

 Download this application for a free 30-day trial.
 The Positive Pay creator is fully functional during the trial, which allows you to try before you buy.
-You can use the trial to test the add-in in your environment.
-When you purchase then use your product key to unlock the trial to the full version.
+You can use the trial to test it in your environment.
+After you purchase, use the product key we’ll issue to unlock the trial to the full version.

-Check Print files contain checks you’ve created in QuickBooks and wish to send to your bank or check printing service to print the checks and mail them for you.
+Check Print files contain records of checks you’ve created in QuickBooks to send to your bank or check printing service to print the checks and mail them for you.
 They contain the information needed to print a full check including date, check number, payee, and amount.

 Positive Pay files contain a list of checks, commonly including check numbers, amounts, payees, and check dates.
 You send the file to your bank, usually using their website.
 Once received, the bank will only honor checks in your Positive Pay file.
 This process prevents fraud by insuring that your bank pays only pays checks you have issued and for the correct amount.
 Many banks support Positive Pay files for business accounts and they require many different file formats.